djangify/ebuilder/README.md

   </a>
 </p>

-**A Docker-first, self-hosted eCommerce platform for digital downloads.** Built for creators who want ownership, simplicity, and no SaaS lock-in.
+**A Docker-first, self-hosted eCommerce platform (with international currency) for digital downloads.** Built for creators who want ownership, simplicity, and no SaaS lock-in.

 ---

 ## 🎯 What is eBuilder?

-eBuilder is a complete digital product shop with integrated content management, designed for the self-hosting community.
+eBuilder is a self-hosted eCommerce platform for selling digital downloads — without SaaS lock-in.
 It's not a page builder - it's a fully-functional eCommerce system that you own and control.

+It gives you a complete, production-ready digital shop built with Django, designed for people who want to own their store, their data, and their income.

+No platform dependency.
+No forced upgrades.
+No feature bloat.

 **Perfect for:**
-- Digital product creators
+- Creators selling PDFs, guides, templates, or digital tools
 - Course sellers
-- Template designers
+- Digital art designers
 - Asset creators
-- Anyone selling downloadable products
+- Anyone selling downloadable products including audio or video

 ---

 ## ✨ Features

 ### 🛒 **Complete Shop System**
-- Digital product management - limit downloads per product
+- Digital product management
+- Secure downloads with per-purchase download limits
-- Category organization
+- Category organisation
 - Product reviews and ratings
 - Wishlist functionality
 - Stripe checkout integration
 - Customer dashboard with order history
-- Secure download delivery

 ### 📝 **Content Management**
 - **Blog** - Full blogging system with categories, featured posts, and YouTube embeds
 - **Custom Pages** - Create any page structure (About, Gallery, Contact, etc.)
-- **InfoPages** - Documentation and policy pages with category organization
+- **InfoPages** - Documentation and policy pages with category organisation
 - **Dynamic Homepage** - Choose between shop-focused or content-focused layouts

 ### 🎨 **Design & UI**